-The products in our NiSi Filters range come in a variety of shapes and size to suit a very wide selection of cameras and lenses.
-From compact cameras to smaller bodied mirrorless or micro four thirds and crop sensors, to full frame DSLR and medium format, we have most major manufacturers and popular lens choices covered.
+The products in our NiSi Filters range come in a variety of shapes and sizes to suit a very wide selection of cameras and lenses.
+From compact cameras to smaller bodied mirrorless or micro four-thirds and crop sensors, to full-frame DSLR and medium format, we have most major manufacturers and popular lens choices covered.
 We offer a comprehensive range of circular filters in sizes from 39mm to 95mm, and square filters in 75mm, 100mm, 150mm and 180mm sizes.
-The system you require will be primarily dependant on your camera body and lens choices.
+The system you require will be primarily dependent on your camera body and lens choices.

 The possibility of vignetting at either the widest focal length or the longest focal length plays a major role in which filter size you require.
 The wider or longer the lens, the more likely it is that you will see vignetting if the filter system does not suit your lens.
 Vignetting is the darkening of the corners and edges of the image, and this is caused by the frame of the filter system being too small for the widest focal length of the lens.
 The filters and holder being used should be slightly larger than the lenses, especially when you need to stack filters together.
 Circular filters are well known for causing vignetting when stacked.

 When we discuss focal lengths below we are referring to full-frame cameras (35mm sensors).
 If you are using a crop sensor camera multiply the focal lengths mentioned below by 1.6 for your lenses.
 If you are using a micro four-thirds camera multiple the focal length by 2.
 And for medium format cameras, multiply the focal lengths by 0.62.